PWieland/LNDA/README.md

 In the signal chain, either NP0/C0G ceramic or film capacitors (PP/PS) are used.
 For power filtering, a combination of X7R/X5R ceramics and electrolytic capactitors is employed.
 The usual rules about capacitor derating apply, maximum miniaturisation is again not feasible.

+### Electromechanical Components

+The smallest widely available latching relays are TE Connectivity Axicom IM and Omron G6K.
+I prefer made in EU components if possible, so in this case Axicom IM.
+While the footprints are compatible, attention must be paid to selecting the correct part number and adjusting for the difference in coil resistance.

+As far as miniature trim potentiometers go, Bourns 3224W are an obvious choice and widely available in common values.

+Ultrasonic cleaning of these components is NOT RECOMMENDED.

 ### Current Project Status: Prototype(s) working, but no GERBER files suitable for publishing yet